magidc/ideavim-dial/README.md

 ### Requirements

-- IntelliJ IDEA 2024.1+
+- IntelliJ IDEA 2025.1+
-- IdeaVim plugin 2.16.0+
+- IdeaVim plugin 2.27.0+
 - Java 17+

 ### Installation

 1. Install the plugin from the IntelliJ IDEA Plugin Marketplace
 2. Ensure you have the IdeaVim plugin installed and enabled
+3. Activate the plugin in your `.ideavimrc`
-3. Restart IntelliJ IDEA
+4. Restart IntelliJ IDEA

 ### Configuration